-(a) As disclosed in the accounting policies, the Bank values CPI-indexed government bonds in its securities portfolio according to the reference index on the issue date and the index that is calculated according to the expected inflation rate.
+(a) The Bank values CPI-indexed government bonds in its securities portfolio according to the reference index on the issue date and the index that is calculated according to the expected inflation rate.
 The inflation rate used during the valuation is being updated during the year when it is considered necessary.
-As of 31 December 2018, the valuation of such securities was made according to annual inflation as of balance sheet date.
+As of 31 December 2019, the valuation of such securities was made according to annual inflation as of balance sheet date.